Our next Virtual Postgraduate Open Day will be on Wednesday 18 May 2022, 2-5pm (BST). Register now to secure your place.

 To help you get started, we’ve put together a handy list of funding options that can help to make your dream a reality.

 At the University of Stirling, we have a range of scholarships to help students from all backgrounds make the most of their time here.
-There are 52 scholarships on offer for postgraduate taught students and 15 scholarships for postgraduate research students.
+There are a range of scholarships on offer for postgraduate taught students and postgraduate research students.

 Many of these scholarships have a broad and inclusive set of eligibility requirements.
 But some are designed specifically for students joining us from certain countries or those who are interested in a particular career.